CONSTITUTION OF PETERBOROUGH LIBERAL JEWISH COMMUNITY

 c.
 Junior Member

 i.
-For children of members, up to the age of 18, membership is included in their parents’ or parent’s subscriptions.
+For dependent children of members, living with their parents/parent, up to the age of 21, membership is included in their parents’ or parent’s subscriptions.

 ii.
 Young people aged between 16 – 18, whose parents are not Members may become Junior Members.
 There will be no subscriptions due from this group.